krtex/nippon/details/Tokyo.md

 ## Asakusa & Ueno

 The Asakusa district has retained the feel of old Tokyo, with craft shops and food stalls lining Nakamise Street near the ancient Sensō-ji temple.
 The mid-19th-century Hanayashiki amusement park has rides and cafés, and Kuritsu Sumida Park, by the river, regularly hosts festivals and fireworks.
-The waterfront is home to elegant restaurants, while the side streets are lined with typical izakaya bars
+The waterfront is home to elegant restaurants, while the side streets are lined with typical izakaya bars.

 - [Travel wiki](https://wikitravel.org/en/Tokyo/Asakusa)
 - [Wikipedia](https://pl.wikipedia.org/wiki/Asakusa)
-- ⛩️ Senso-ji Temple, Nakamise Street
+- ⛩️ Sensō-ji Temple, Nakamise Street
 - 🎨 Ueno Park (museums, cherry blossoms)

 ## Akihabara & Ikebukuro